seed-rs/seed/README.md

 - Rust speed.
 - Cleaner code and less runtime errors.
 - Cargo packages.
+- Potential pipeline/stack language consistency.

-### Development
+### Developer Experience
 Our main focus is on developer experience, the benefits of which are currently:
 - Seed has a *batteries-included* approach, meaning less boilerplate and dependencies.
 - Macro syntax removes the need for transpiling and integrates naturally and flexibly with the language.
-This also means all the pains of something like JSX are avoided; linting, commenting, etc. all work out of the box.
+This also means all the pains of embedded HTML are avoided; linting, commenting, etc. all work out of the box.
 - Built in elm-like architecture, no need for another state manager.
-- If your backend is in Rust, no switching between two languages or setting up different pipelines.
-- Perhaps you find webpack or other JS tools hard to setup.
+- Perhaps you find JS frameworks and tools difficult to set up.
-- Maybe you don't want to code business logic in a purely-functional language.
 - Very active development.

 See more on our [about](https://seed-rs.org/guide/about) page.